Trump aide says Democrats and the media did more damage to America than Russia

 — Fox News (@FoxNews) February 17, 2018

-As Trump himself continued on Saturday to let Russia off the hook, downplaying any possible impact that the information warfare on his behalf may have had, a propaganda arm of the Kremlin, RT network, ran with Gidley’s remarks.
+As Trump himself continued on Saturday to let Russia off the hook, downplaying any possible impact from the information warfare conducted on his behalf, a propaganda arm of the Kremlin, the RT network, ran with Gidley’s remarks.
 RT’s story announced: “Democrats & MSM wreaked far more havoc than Russians,” citing a “White House spokesman.”
 That was framed by a mocking follow-up tweet from RT: “But which of the two is best at it?”

 But which of the two is the best at it? https://t.co/nz7jkTHPcv